JackSzwergold/Writing/memories/Look at What You Can Do.md

 I smirked, took a deep breath, put my headphones back on and turned back to my work.
 This all happened in less than a few seconds but it all seemed like slow motion.
 Todd always had a menacing side, and we all dealt with it our own ways, but when his menacing became a literal attack the feeling was always new and befuddling.

+Todd laughed a bit under his panting breath, then pulled away from stalking outside my office, straighted up his back and took a few steps back to his drunken group.

+He then looked at John and Maria, and after a silent pause Todd pulled Maria towards him, grabs her head and pushes it into his face and aggresively kisses her; full open mouthed.
+She’s clearly not into it and nerously laughing as his leather finger-less gloved hand pushes her head into his.
+While friend for years, they were never a couple and this was never expected or wanted.

-Todd laughed a bit under his panting breath, then pulled away from stalking outside my office and stood up straight.
-There was a silent pause and then—out of nowhere—Todd grabs Maria, forces a kiss on her and shoves his hand down her pants in front of Rob’s office while I am next door in the design office.
+on her and shoves his hand down her pants in front of Rob’s office while I am next door in the design office.
 He shouted, “Look Rob!
 Look at what you can do to Maria when she’s drunk!”

 ***